asadhasnain/iTwinjsStarterKit/Templates/cra-template-itwin-spa/template/README.md

 # Single Page Application (SPA) Authentication and Authorization

-This is a very simple starting guide to implement your authorization for a SPA application.
+This is a very simple starting guide to implement your authorization for a SPA application

 ## Register Client